jebin2/shortcut-manager/README.md

 - Create new application shortcuts
 - Edit existing shortcuts (system or user)
 - Delete or hide system shortcuts with local overrides
-- Preview changes before saving
+- Preview changes before saving (with syntax highlighting via `bat`)
+- Installed with its own `.desktop` entry (`shortcut-manager.desktop`) so you can launch it from your app menu

 ## Requirements
 - `bash`